 Upcycled glass left behind on island

 Zanzibar is like a dream!
-You imagine yourself in opulence with a cocktail in your hand, view of the azure sea, feet in the pearly white sand.
-A suitcase filled with memories and souvenirs to take home.
-Only the empty bottles of your favorite drink remain behind...
-All the packaging of the food and drink consumed will never leave the island....
+Imagine yourself in luxury with a cocktail in hand, a view of the azure blue sea, and your feet in the pearly white sand.
+You take home a suitcase with memories and souvenirs.
+Leaving behind the empty bottles of your favorite drinks.
+These bottles never leave the island…

 Like many other tropical islands, Zanzibar has a poor waste management system, which means that mountains of empty (wine) bottles end up in the environment.
-The Zanzibarian Chako sees an opportunity here.
+The Zanzibar Chako saw an opportunity here.
 An opportunity to clean up their beautiful island, provide employment and create beautiful products.

-Chako is upcycling at its best.
-With minimal input (by this we mean without a complicated technical process that takes a lot of energy), beautiful products are created and at the same time it provides solid employment.
-Chako employs mainly young people and women, a group that would otherwise have difficulty finding a job.
+Chako is Upcycling pur sang.
+With minimal input (by which we mean without a complicated technical process that costs a lot of energy) beautiful products are created and at the same time it provides solid employment.
+Chako mainly employs young people and women, a group that would otherwise find it difficult to find a job.

-The mission of Chako is simple, clean up waste and provide a decent income for locals!
-From a simple 'shed' behind a hotel in Stone Town, Chako has grown in recent years to a clean spacious workshop, where now almost forty employees earn a good income.
+Chako's mission is simple, clean up trash and provide a decent income for the locals!
+In recent years, Chako has grown from a simple 'shed' behind a hotel in Stone Town to a clean, spacious workshop, where nearly forty employees now earn a good income.
 Chako trains new employees to become true craftsmen in glass processing or woodworking.
-In this way, the local woodcarving culture is preserved.
+In this way, the local woodcarving culture has been preserved.